wing5wong/artisan-whs-static/source/_faculties/mathematics.md

   quantities, space, and data and learn to express these relationships in ways that help them to make sense of the world around them.
 hofs:
-  - Mr C. Burgess
+  - Mr Craig Burgess
 ahofs:
-  - Mr C. Burrows
+  - Mr Christopher Burrows
 vocational_pathways:
   - service
   - creative